 Robert A. Emmons, professor of psychology, University of California, Davis; editor-in-chief, The Journal of Positive Psychology; author of Gratitude Works! and Thanks!
 How the New Science of Gratitude Can Make You Happier

 "In The Science of Virtue, Mark McMinn has written an exquisite book on how the psychology of virtue (that is, positive psychology) can bridge theology and science.
 Mark addresses some of the most important topics in Christian psychology: wisdom, forgiveness, gratitude, humility, hope, and grace.
 This book can profoundly affect psychologists, pastors, and theologians, but its value to the person in the pew is its real strength.
 Judging by its quality, this will be one of my top books--secular or Christian--for the year."

 Everett L. Worthington Jr., author of Forgiving and Reconciling: Bridges to Wholeness and Hope

 "Thoughtful, balanced, and sensitively written, The Science of Virtue offers a compelling examination of ways in which positive psychology and the church can inform and learn from each other."

 Julie Exline, professor of psychology, Case Western Reserve University

 "The Science of Virtue is a wonderfully written and excellent book by Mark McMinn on positive psychology and the church, covering six key virtues: wisdom, forgiveness, gratitude, humility, hope, and grace.
-It contains the latest research findings from positive psychology as well as biblical perspectives on these virtues in a very helpful way.
+It presents the latest research findings from positive psychology as well as biblical perspectives on these virtues in a very helpful way.
 McMinn also shares graciously, humbly, and vulnerably from his own life experiences.
 Highly recommended!"